Tagged: differential-expression

 RNA-Seq Plots: Volcano, MA, and Heatmap in R and Python

-Tutorial for publication-ready RNA-seq visualization: volcano plots with ggplot2 and ggrepel, MA plots, and DEG heatmaps with pheatmap and seaborn.
-Includes 300 dpi export for journals.
+Publication-ready RNA-seq plots in R and Python: volcano with ggplot2/ggrepel, MA plots, and DEG heatmaps with pheatmap and seaborn, plus 300 dpi export.

-How to Run Differential Expression in Python with PyDESeq2
+From Salmon Output to DEGs in Python with PyDESeq2

-Complete PyDESeq2 tutorial: build a count matrix from Salmon output, fit a DeseqDataSet, run Wald tests, apply apeGLM shrinkage, and export DEG results in Python.
-No R required.
+A pipeline-focused PyDESeq2 tutorial: load Salmon quant.sf into a count matrix, fit a DeseqDataSet, run Wald tests, apply apeGLM shrinkage, export DEGs.
+No R.

 How to Run DESeq2 in R: From Salmon Counts to DEG Results

-Complete DESeq2 tutorial in R: import Salmon quant.sf files with tximeta, build a DESeqDataSet, run the Wald test, apply apeglm shrinkage, and export a ranked DEG table.
+DESeq2 in R from Salmon counts: import quant.sf with tximeta, build a DESeqDataSet, run the Wald test, apply apeglm shrinkage, and export a ranked DEG table.

-Step-by-step R tutorial for publication-quality volcano plots and MA plots from DESeq2 results.
-Covers ggplot2 from scratch, ggrepel gene labeling, EnhancedVolcano, and plot interpretation.
+Publication-quality volcano and MA plots from DESeq2 results in R: ggplot2 from scratch, ggrepel gene labels, EnhancedVolcano, and how to read them.

-How to Run DESeq2: A Complete Walkthrough from Count Matrix to Results
+How to Run DESeq2: From Count Matrix to Results

-Step-by-step DESeq2 tutorial in R: build a DESeqDataSet, understand size factors and dispersion, run DESeq(), interpret results columns, apply lfcShrink with apeglm, and filter DEGs.
+Step-by-step DESeq2 in R: build a DESeqDataSet, understand size factors and dispersion, run DESeq(), interpret the results columns, then shrink and filter DEGs.

-Complete R tutorial for importing Salmon quant.sf files with tximeta and tximport.
-Build a tx2gene table, fix ID mismatch errors, and set up a DESeqDataSet for multi-factor designs.
+Import Salmon quant.sf into R with tximeta and tximport: build a tx2gene table, fix ID-mismatch errors, and set up a DESeqDataSet for multi-factor designs.

-Passage number drift, undetected mycoplasma, serum lot changes, and pseudoreplication silently corrupt cell line RNA-seq.
-Here is what each problem looks like and how to prevent it.
+Passage drift, undetected mycoplasma, serum lot changes, and pseudoreplication silently corrupt cell line RNA-seq.
+What each looks like and how to prevent it.

 What Is GSEA and Why Does It Beat a Simple DEG List

-Gene Set Enrichment Analysis finds coordinated pathway signals that gene-by-gene testing misses.
-Here is how the algorithm works, what the output means, and how to run it with fgsea and clusterProfiler in R.
+How GSEA finds coordinated pathway signals a DEG list misses: how the algorithm works, what NES and the leading edge mean, and how to run it with fgsea in R.

 When to Use edgeR vs DESeq2 vs limma-voom

-DESeq2, edgeR, and limma-voom all test for differential expression but use different statistical models, different normalization, and different assumptions.
+DESeq2, edgeR, and limma-voom all test differential expression but use different models, normalization, and assumptions.
 Here is when each one wins.

 How DESeq2 Actually Works (Without the Math Overload)

-The negative binomial model, size factors, dispersion shrinkage, and what each output column really means — a clear explanation of DESeq2 for working researchers.
+The negative binomial model, size factors, dispersion shrinkage, and what each output column really means: DESeq2 explained for working researchers.

 What Is a Count Matrix and Why Does It Matter

-Raw counts, TPM, FPKM, and DESeq2 normalized values all represent gene expression differently.
-Here is what each one is, why the differences matter, and which to use for each downstream task.
+Raw counts, TPM, FPKM, and DESeq2-normalized values each represent expression differently.
+What each one is, why it matters, and which to use downstream.

-Replicates, confounders, paired designs, and pseudoreplication: the experimental design decisions that determine whether your DESeq2 results are trustworthy before you touch the data.
+Replicates, confounders, paired designs, and pseudoreplication: the experimental design decisions that decide whether your DESeq2 results hold up.

 Why Your Choice of Reference Genome Changes Your Results

 GENCODE, Ensembl, UCSC, and RefSeq annotate the same genome differently.
-Here is how annotation choice affects RNA-seq alignment, quantification, and which genes appear significant.
+How that choice changes RNA-seq alignment, quantification, and your DEG list.